broeker/spacebook/pages/step-one.md

 ```

 ::: callout
-Note: If you enable the optional Netlify CMS integration, all of these settings can also be changed via the CMS.
+**Note!** If you enable the optional Netlify CMS integration, all of these settings can also be changed via the CMS.
 :::

 ## Basic settings